DEVELOPMENT TOOLS

 When upgrading between Shopware versions, you often need to update deprecated APIs, adjust template syntax, and modernize code patterns.
 Doing this manually across hundreds or thousands of files is error-prone and time-consuming.

-The CLI includes integrated automatic refactoring that modernizes your codebase when upgrading Shopware versions.
+The CLI includes integrated automatic code fixing that modernizes your codebase when upgrading Shopware versions.
 It uses industry-standard tools:

 • Rector for PHP code transformations (updating deprecated methods, type hints, etc.)